-- Based at a nonprofit academic, medical, or research institution in Massachusetts or at Brown or Yale University. - Full-time, independent faculty at academic research institutions who have not yet achieved tenure or its equivalent by the funding start date of November 1, 2024.
-Applicants must have received their first independent faculty appointment (normally tenure-track Assistant Professor) on or between November 1, 2015 and November 1, 2020. - Have less than \$750,000 in combined federal and non-federal funding in direct costs per year, excluding the institutional start-up package and other intramural support. - As of the 2023 grant cycle, researchers may apply a maximum of two times during their window of eligibility.
+Award Summary Award Amount and Duration: Up to five \$400,000 two-year awards will be made to support junior faculty with the potential to generate breakthroughs and drive new directions in biomedical research.
+Award Dates: November 1, 2025 - October 31, 2027 Eligibility: Based at a nonprofit academic, medical, or research institution in Massachusetts or at Brown or Yale University.
+Full-time, independent faculty at academic research institution.
+Applicants must have received their first independent faculty appointment (normally tenure-track Assistant Professor) on or between November 1, 2016 and November 1, 2021 Have less than \$750,000 in combined federal and non-federal funding in direct costs per year, excluding the institutional start-up package and other intramural support.
+Researchers may apply a maximum of two times during their window of eligibility.
 The second application may be a resubmission of the first with substantive changes, or a new proposal.
+See Eligibility Criteria for more details.
+Research Focus: The two-year Award supports established junior faculty engaged in basic biomedical research.
+Investigators in the physical sciences (physics, chemistry, and engineering) whose projects focus on biomedical science are also encouraged to apply.
+Exclusions: While basic research projects involving human subjects, data, and samples are eligible, clinical trials research is beyond the scope of this program.